-Standard (1) RM-1 RM-2 Notes All Other Building Separations Subject to CBC, California Residential Code ("CRC") and CFC standards based on building design and fire rating Required Open Space (2)(5) Private Usable Open Space Minimum Dimension 6 feet; 60 sq. ft. to qualify 5 feet; 40 sq. ft. to qualify Studio/1 Bedroom/2 Bedroom Unit 80 sq. ft. per unit 200 sq. ft. of combined Private and Common Usable Open Space per unit No dimension shall be less than 5' to qualify ≥3 Bedroom Unit 120 sq. ft. per unit Common Usable Open Space (2)(5) 300 sq. ft. per unit 10 foot minimum dimension; CUOS shall be within 1⁄2 mile of the residences to be served Required Off-Street Parking(2)(5) Studio 1.0 space per unit 1 and 2 Bedroom Units: 2.0 spaces per unit, covered or garage space ≥3 Bedroom Units 2 spaces per unit (covered or garage spaces) + 0.25 unassigned space for each additional bedroom over 3 Guest Parking Bicycle Parking Comply with CalGreen requirements (1) All standards are minimums unless otherwise noted
+Standard (1) RM-1 RM-2 Notes All Other Building Separations Subject to CBC, California Residential Code ("CRC") and CFC standards based on building design and fire rating Required Open Space (2)(5) U Private Usable Open Space Minimum Dimension 6 feet; 60 sq. ft. to qualify 5 feet; 40 sq. ft. to qualify Studio/1 Bedroom/2 Bedroom Unit 80 sq. ft. per unit 200 og ft of No dimension shall be less ≥3 Bedroom Unit 120 sq. ft. per unit 200 sq. ft. of combined Private and Common than 5' to qualify Common Usable Open Space (2)(5) 300 sq. ft. per unit Usable Open Space per unit 10 foot minimum dimension; CUOS shall be within /4 mile of the residences to be served Required Off-Street Parking (2)(5) - Studio 1.0 space per unit 1 and 2 Bedroom Units: 2.0 spaces per unit, covered or garage space ≥3 Bedroom Units 2 spaces per unit (covered or garage spaces) + 0.25 unassigned space for each additional bedroom over 3 Guest Parking 1 space per 10 units Bicycle Parking Comply with CalGreen requirements All standards are minimums unless oth Minor Modifications to standards are p Only a blight start at a labeled blight. permitted subject to

-- (1) All standards are minimums unless otherwise noted. - (2) Minor Modifications to standards are permitted subject to Section 10.E: Minor Administrative Modifications. - (3) Only public street setbacks shall be regulated.
+(2) Which would catolic to standards are permitted subject to section 10.1.
+Which Administrative informations.
+(3) Only public street setbacks shall be regulated.
 Interior and rear property line setbacks shall not be regulated.
 Across interior property lines, building separations shall comply with State building and fire codes.
-Where two or more parcels are developed as a single project, setback shall not be applicable to the property line separating the two parcels; all building separations shall be regulated per building and fire codes. - (4) Measured from back of ROW.
-Required setback is permitted within or to include 'Landscape Buffer' noted on the TM and SPA Plan. - (5) Parking and common usable open space will be calculated for each parcel; but may be combined and implemented as joint use facilities shared between any adjoining parcels.
+Where two or more parcels are developed as a single project, setback shall not be applicable to the property line separating the two parcels; all building separations shall be regulated per building and fire codes.
+(4) Means of the DOW in sector of the property in the set of the property in the set of DOW in the property in the set of the property in the set of DOW in the property in the set of the property in the set of the property is acted.

+(4) Measured from back of ROW.
+Required setback is permitted within or to include 'Landscape Buffer' noted on the TM and SPA Plan.

+(5) Parking and common usable open space will be calculated for each parcel; but may be combined and implemented as joint use facilities shared between any adjoining parcels.
 Requirements are permitted to be calculated in the aggregate across two adjoining parcels per section 3.C.5.